What to do if…

 Scope note

-These are first steps only—focused on immediate safety and the right level of urgent care.
-Further assessment may involve examination and, sometimes, endoscopy if food is impacted or symptoms recur.
+These are first steps only, focused on immediate safety and getting the right level of urgent care.
+Later decisions may need assessment by a GP, urgent-care clinician, emergency department, or specialist, and may sometimes involve tests or endoscopy.

 Important note

-This is general information, not a diagnosis.
-If symptoms are worsening, you cannot swallow saliva, you are in significant pain, or you are unsure what to do, seek urgent medical help the same day.
+This is general information, not medical advice, diagnosis, or a substitute for urgent care.
+If symptoms are worsening, you cannot manage saliva, breathing changes, or you are unsure what to do, seek urgent medical help now.

 Additional Resources